leejuho95/leejuho95.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D student in the Physics department at POSTECH.
+I am Juho Lee, a graduate student in the Physics department at POSTECH.
 I am a member of the P4 Lab at POSTECH, under the supervision of Prof. Gunsu Yun.
-Previously, I completed B.S. in Physics at POSTECH.

 My research interests focus on exploring high-energy density plasma systems using various optical diagnoses.